Xilinx/Vitis_Libraries/graph/docs/guide_L2/kernels/estimated_diameter.rst

 Algorithm
 =========
 The implemented algorithm estimates the diameter in a heuristic way.
-It randomly choose several vertices and compute the distance from each of the chosen vertex to all the other vertices.
-And find out the maximum distance.
+It randomly chooses several vertices and computes the distance from each of the chosen vertex to all the other vertices.
+And it finds out the maximum distance.
 The higher the final distance is, the greater the likelihood of getting the actual graph diameter.

 Interface
 =========
 The input should be a directed graph in compressed sparse row (CSR) format.
-The result is a value shows the final estimated diameter.
-Also, the source and destination of the path is given.
+The result is a value that shows the final estimated diameter.
+Also, the source and destination of the path are given.

 Implementation
 ==============